DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/template.md

 ## TemplatePlaceholder

-TemplatePlceholder is a visialisation primitive that renders markup.
+[TemplatePlaceholder](../reference/template-placeholder.md) is a visialisation primitive that renders markup.
 It uses the `name` property to identify markup to be rendered.

 // demo with placeholder